-- Give guests a safe space (locked up is best) to keep potentially dangerous items including marijuana edibles, medicines, vapes/nicotine products, and hand sanitizers. - Use caution with antique ornaments and those not made in the United States.
-These items may be decorated with harmful lead paint. - Do not burn wrapping paper/foil, garland, or tinsel.
-Inhaling the fumes can be harmful. - Decorate with plants that are not poisonous if you have young kids or pets. - Many baking extracts contain high levels of alcohol the same alcohol found in liquor, wine, and beer.
+- Give guests a safe space to keep potentially dangerous items, including marijuana edibles, medicines, vapes and nicotine products and hand sanitizers.
+Guests can lock these items in their luggage or a lockable drawer, cabinet or closet. - Use caution with antique ornaments and those not made in the United States.
+These items may be decorated with harmful lead paint. - Don't burn wrapping paper, foil, garland or tinsel.
+Inhaling the fumes can be harmful. - Decorate with plants that aren't poisonous if you have young kids or pets. - Many flavored baking extracts contain high amounts of alcohol, the same alcohol found in liquor, wine and beer.
 Keep extracts out of sight and reach of kids and pets.

-- Snow spray should only be used in areas that have good air circulation (outside is best) to prevent inhaling potentially harmful fumes.
-Keep this product away from flames. - Carbon monoxide (CO) kills hundreds of people every year and makes thousands more sick.
+- Snow spray should only be used in areas with good air circulation to prevent inhaling potentially harmful fumes.
+Keep this product away from flames. - Carbon monoxide (CO) kills hundreds of people every year and makes thousands sick.
 Have working CO detectors on every level of your home.
-If the CO alarm sounds at any time, get out of the house right away and call for help.
-If you have questions, call the New Jersey Poison Control Center at 1-800-222-1222. - Keep household items that have lithium disc/button batteries (also known as coin batteries) and small magnets out of sight and reach of kids and pets.
-Both are choking hazards and can cause serious and irreversible damage to internal organs. - Alcohol poisoning can cause serious illness and lasting health effects.
+If the CO alarm sounds at any time, leave immediately and call for help when outside.
+If you have questions about carbon monoxide poisoning, call the Poison Help line at 1-800-222-1222 to reach the New Jersey Poison Control Center.
+If traveling out of the U.S., consider packing a portable CO detector.
+Some countries don't require hotels and other vacation rentals to have CO detectors. - Keep household items with lithium button batteries (or coin batteries) and small magnets out of sight and reach of children and pets.
+Batteries and magnets are choking hazards and can cause serious and irreversible damage to internal organs. - Alcohol poisoning can cause serious illness and lasting health effects.
 Know how much alcohol you are drinking.
-Empty unfinished alcoholic drinks especially holiday cocktails, eggnog, and punches to prevent kids and pets from accidentally drinking alcohol. - Use simple food safety steps to prevent food poisoning, which can cause severe illness.
+Empty unfinished alcoholic drinks, especially holiday cocktails, eggnog and punches to prevent kids and pets from accidentally drinking alcohol.
+These drinks are sweetsmelling and will get the attention of children and pets. - Use simple food safety steps to prevent food poisoning, which can cause severe illness.
 Cooking foods to the right temperature kills germs and prevents people from getting sick.
-Use a food thermometer to make sure foods are cooked to a safe internal temperature. - Although water-absorbing gel balls/beads are not toxic, they are extremely dangerous to anyone at risk of swallowing them or sticking them in the ear or nose young children, people with developmental disabilities, people with dementia, and pets.
-These products expand to dangerous sizes in the body, causing choking and life-threatening blockages or ruptures of internal organs. - Keep items dangerous to pets up high and out of sight and reach chocolate, candy, products containing xylitol (a sugar substitute), bread/dough, fatty meat scraps, raisins/currants, alcohol, medicine, and recreational and illegal drugs.
+Use a food thermometer to check that foods are cooked to a safe internal temperature. - Although water-absorbing gel beads are not toxic, they are extremely dangerous to anyone at risk of swallowing them or sticking them in the ear or nose, especially young children, people with developmental disabilities, people with dementia and pets.
+These products expand to dangerous sizes in the body, causing choking and life-threatening blockages or ruptures of internal organs. - Keep items dangerous to pets up high and out of sight and reach chocolate, candy, products containing xylitol (a sugar substitute that may be described as wood sugar, birch sugar and birch bark), bread, dough, fatty meat scraps, raisins, currants, alcohol, medicine and recreational and illegal drugs.
 These items can cause serious health effects and death.

 If you think someone came in contact with something dangerous, contact the New Jersey Poison Control Center immediately for medical treatment advice.
-Anyone can call for help - children, teens, and adults.
-Poison control centers are a medical resource for both the public and healthcare professionals.
-Get help 24/7 - Call 1-800-222-1222 or Chat Here.
+Anyone can call for medical help - children, teens, and adults.
+Poison control centers are a medical resource for the public and healthcare providers.
+Get help 24/7 - Call or Chat Here.
 If someone is not breathing, hard to wake up, or having a seizure, call 9-1-1.